EficodeDemoOrg/copilot-advanced-exercises/README.md

 3. Issue a prompt that uses the browser, e.g. "Browse to google.com.
 Enter keywords "GitHub Copilot" and click on the search button.
 Wait for search results to load.
 Extract and return the titles and URLs of the first five search results."

 #### PostgreSQL MCP Server
-* Note: Docker required.
+* **Note:** Docker required.
 See instructions at the end of the documentation for using NPM and Podman.
+If you can't use neither on your computer, you can skip this exercise.
 * **Steps:**
     1. Add the following MCP server configuration in your mcp.json file:
         * Windows and Mac